IBM/cp4waiops-gitops/docs/how-to-deploy-cp4waiops-33.md

       --helm-set spec.eventManager.deploymentType=trial
 ```

-  NOTE: `spec.dockerPassword` is the entitlement key that you copied in [My IBM Container Software Library](https://myibm.ibm.com/products-services/containerlibrary).
+For `spec.dockerPassword`, it is the entitlement key that you can copy from [My IBM Container Software Library](https://myibm.ibm.com/products-services/containerlibrary).

-### Install CP4WAIOps in One Click Using GitOps
+### Install Using All-in-One Configuration

-The all-in-one template allows you to:

-- Deploy AIManager
-- Deploy EventManager
-- Deploy StorageClass Rookceph if you don't have one
+To install AI Manager, Event Manager, and Ceph using all-in-one configuration:

 ```sh
 argocd app create allinone \